FNNDSC/oxidicom/CUSTOM_SPEC.md

 The TCP connection made by the hospital PACS to `oxidicom` in which DICOM files are received is called a **DICOM association.** During an association, we typically receive one series, which is typically comprised of one or more DICOM instances.
-In reality, the PACS can send us a study, a patient, anything, or nothing.
+In reality, the PACS could possibly send us a study, a patient, anything, or nothing.

 ## Association UUID Path